Orbital magnetization and magnetic susceptibility of interacting electrons

-In the non-interacting case, we can solve this model exactly at any $B$, obtain its energy spectrum and its wavefunctions.
-The spectra at $B=0$ and $B\neq0$, and for $\Delta=1/4$ are shown in the Fig.(\ref{fig:intLLspectrum}a) and Fig.(\ref{fig:intLLspectrum}b), respectively.
-We verified that the orbital magnetization and susceptibility computed analytically directly at $B\neq0$ match the result obtained using the $B=0$ formulas in Eq.(\ref{eq:M_main_result}) and Eq.(\ref{eq:chi_main_result}) at small $B$; the details of this comparison will be presented in a future publication.
-When we add interactions, we take advantage of the translation and rotation symmetries, and reduce the $B=0$ HF self-consistent equations to three coupled 1D integral equations which we can solve numerically (for the symmetric state) using a collocation method.
-The solution for the spectrum is shown in the Fig.(\ref{fig:intLLspectrum}c); here we chose the filling to correspond to the Fermi energy shown by the horizontal black dashed line, same as indicated in the Fig.(\ref{fig:intLLspectrum}a).
-We also obtain the total energy per area $E_{A_0}(B=0)$ and the orbital magnetization per area $M_{A_0}(B = 0)$ computed from the self-consistent solution at $B=0$ using Eq.(\ref{eq:M_main_result}).
-Finally, we numerically solve the HF self-consistent equations at $B\neq 0$ i.e. using the Landau level wavefunctions obtained in the non-interacting case and utilizing continuous translation symmetry.
-The resulting spectrum (at the same particle density as at $B=0$) is shown in the Fig.(\ref{fig:intLLspectrum}d).
-The total energy as a function of $B$ field is shown in the Fig.(\ref{fig:HFenergy}) (blue dots) where we compare it with $E_{A_0}(B=0)-M_{A_0}(B = 0)B$ (orange solid line).
-The excellent agreement as $B\rightarrow 0$ provides a non-trivial test of our main results.
+In the non-interacting case, we solved this model exactly at arbitrary $B$ using the Landau level basis, yielding both the energy spectrum and the associated wavefunctions.
+The spectra at $B=0$ and $B\neq0$ for $\Delta=1/4$ are shown in the Fig.~(\ref{fig:intLLspectrum}a) and (\ref{fig:intLLspectrum}b), respectively.
+We verified that $M$ and $\chi$ computed analytically directly at $B\neq0$ match the result obtained using the $B=0$ formulas in Eq.~(\ref{eq:M_main_result}) and Eq.~(\ref{eq:chi_main_result}) at small $B$; the details of this comparison will be presented in a future publication.
+Upon including the contact interaction, only the on-site density matrix $P_{ab}(\fvec r, \fvec r)$ enters the Hartree-Fock self-consistency equations at both $B = 0$ and $B \neq 0$.
+In the presence of the continuous (magnetic) translational symmetry $P_{ab}(\fvec r, \fvec r)$ reduces to constants independent of $\fvec r$.
+Furthermore, the rotational symmetry constrains the inter-flavor components $P_{a\neq b}(\fvec r, \fvec r)$ to vanish, since they would otherwise acquire a nontrivial phase under rotations.
+Consequently, the Hartree-Fock problem reduces to determining the two constant diagonal elements.
+The resulting interacting spectrum at $B= 0$ is shown in Fig.~\ref{fig:intLLspectrum}(c), with the chemical potential $\mu$ indicated by the dashed line.
+From the self-consistent solution at zero $B$ field, we compute the grand potential per area $\Omega_{A_0}(B = 0)$, the orbital magnetization $M_{A_0}(B = 0)$, and the orbital susceptibility $\chi_{A_0}(B = 0)$ using Eqs.~(\ref{eq:M_main_result}) and (\ref{eq:chi_main_result}).
+We then solve the Hartree-Fock equations at finite $B$ while keeping $\mu$ fixed at its zero-field value; the corresponding spectrum is shown in Fig.~\ref{fig:intLLspectrum}(d).
+Figure~\ref{fig:HFenergy} shows the grand-potential difference $\Omega_{A_0}(B) - \Omega_{A_0}(B = 0)$ as a function of $B$.
+The blue curve in Fig.~\ref{fig:HFenergy}a is at low $T$ thus displaying quantum oscillations and the blue dots in Fig.~\ref{fig:HFenergy}b are at higher $T$ where quantum oscillations are suppressed.
+These results are compared with the linear response prediction $-M_{A_0}(B = 0)B$ (orange solid line) and the quadratic expansion $-M_{A_0}(B = 0)B - \chi_{A_0}(B = 0) B^2 /2$ (green solid line).
+The excellent agreement in the $B\rightarrow 0$ limit provides a non-trivial validation of our main results.